jaeyonglee3/EasyChat/README.md

    ```sh
    npm install
    ```
-3. CD into the backend folder and run the backend Express.js server
+3. CD into the backend folder and run the backend Express.js server using nodemon
    ```sh
    nodemon server.ts
    ```